mars-protocol/contracts/scripts/multisig/README.md

 yarn create-multisig
 ```

-3. Update the config with the new multisig address.
+3. Update the config with the new multisig address in scripts/deploy/osmosis/config.